Differentiable Cyclic Causal Discovery Under Unmeasured Confounders: Implementation Details

 Starting with an initialization of the model parameters \((\vtheta^{(0)}, \mB^{(0)}, \sz^{(0)})\), we iteratively alternate between maximizing the score function with respect to \((\vtheta^{(t)}, \mB^{(t)})\) and \(\sz^{(t)}\), as described in Algorithm~\ref{alg:parameter-update}.
 Standard stochastic gradient updates are used for \((\vtheta^{(t)}, \mB^{(t)})\), while coordinate gradient descent, implemented via the \texttt{Scikit-learn} library, is applied to \(\sz^{(t)}\).
 For modeling the causal function $\vfg_x$, we follow the setup of \citet{sethuraman2023nodags}, employing neural networks (NNs) with dependency masks parameterized by a Gumbel-softmax distribution.
 The log-determinant of the Jacobian is computed using a power series expansion combined with the Hutchinson trace estimator.
 To mitigate bias from truncating the power series expansion, the number of terms is sampled from a Poisson distribution, as detailed in Section~\ref{ssec:model-parameter-update} and Appendix~\ref{app:hutchinson}.
 The final objective is optimized using the Adam optimizer \citep{kingma2015adam}.

 The learning rate in all our experiments was set to $10^{-2}$.
 The neural network models used in our experiments contained one multi-layer perceptron layer.
 No nonlinearities were added to the neural networks for the linear SEM experiments.
 We used \texttt{tanh} activation for the nonlinear SEM experiments and for the experiments on the perturb-CITE-seq data set.
-The graph sparsity regularization constant $\lambda$ was set to $10^{-3}$ for all the experiments.
-The sparsity inducing regularization constant for the inverse covariance matrix of the confounder distribution, $\rho$, was set to $10^{-2}$ in all the experiments.
+The graph sparsity regularization constant $\lambda$ was set to $10^{-2}$ for all the experiments.
+The sparsity inducing regularization constant for the inverse covariance matrix of the confounder distribution, $\rho$, was set to $10^{-1}$ in all the experiments.
 The models were trained and evaluated on NVIDIA RTX6000 GPUs.

 \paragraph{Baselines. } For NODAGS-Flow, we used the code provided by authors \citep{sethuraman2023nodags} available at \url{https://github.com/Genentech/nodags-flows}.
 The default values were set for the hyperparameters.
 We implemented the LLC algorithm based on the details provided in \citep{llc}.
 The implementation can be found within the \texttt{codes/baselines} folder in the supplementary materials.
 For FCI, we used the implementation that is available in the \texttt{causallearn} python library (\url{https://github.com/py-why/causal-learn}).
 For DCDI, we used the codebase provided by the authors \citep{dcdi}, available at \url{https://github.com/slachapelle/dcdi}.
 The default hyperparameters were used while training and evaluating the model.
+For DAGMA and ADMG, we used the codebase provided by the authors~\cite{bello2022dagma} and ~\cite{bhattacharya2021differentiable}, available at \url{https://github.com/kevinsbello/dagma} and \url{https://gitlab.com/rbhatta8/dcd} respectively.
+We implemented LiNGAM-MMI based on the details provided by the authors~\citep{lingam-mmi}.